The Australian Health Protection Principal Committee (AHPPC) has advice for schools including the following:

 Schools and COVID-19

-At this stage schools are still open and in the current situation with COVID-19, schools should adopt a risk management approach for practical activities.
+[Edited 07/05/2020] As at 7 May 2020 different states and territories have different situations regarding the way schools are operating.
+In the current situation with COVID-19, schools should adopt a risk management approach for practical activities.

 It is important to take into consideration that some staff and/or students may be at higher risk of serious infection from the coronavirus disease including those that have compromised immune systems and staff members over 60 years of age.